 In the normal course of business, the Company or its subsidiaries are named as defendants in lawsuits in which claims are asserted against the Company.
-The Company maintained accruals of \$21 million at both March 31, 2023 and December 31, 2022, related to its various legal proceedings, primarily associated with the Company's merchant acquiring business and certain tax matters.
-The Company's estimate of the possible range of exposure for various litigation matters in excess of amounts accrued is \$0 million to approximately \$60 million.
+The Company maintained accruals of \$31 million and \$21 million at June 30, 2023 and December 31, 2022, respectively, related to its various legal proceedings, primarily associated with the Company's merchant acquiring business and certain tax matters.
+The Company's estimate of the possible range of exposure for various litigation matters in excess of amounts accrued is \$0 million to approximately \$80 million.
 In the opinion of management, the liabilities, if any, which may ultimately result from such legal proceedings are not expected to have a material adverse effect on the Company's consolidated financial statements.